romnn/microgpusim/WIP.md

 - today:

-  - builder for mem access as well
+  - validate the number of warp instructions for the execution driven frontend and test that.
+  - write more execution driven examples (especially the different transpose variants)
-  - decide on better names for linear, raw, translated addr to refelct virtual and physical for cache and global
+  - decide on better names for linear, raw, translated addr to reflect virtual and physical for cache and global

   - remove the global config from components and use smaller configs
   - stat: warp instructions